paps/dotfiles/README.md

 **Switching off NextDNS**

-In some cases (such as wifi portals), it might be necessary to disable NextDNS.
-To do this:
+In some cases (such as wifi portals), it might be necessary to disable NextDNS:
 1. Comment out `dns=none` and `systemd-resolved=false` in `/etc/NetworkManager/NetworkManager.conf`
 2. Comment out the 4 NextDNS server lines and `DNSOverTLS=yes` in `/etc/systemd/resolved.conf` (but keep `Cache=no`)
 3. Restart systemd-resolved: `sudo service systemd-resolved restart`